-ST 8114 Statistical Methods 4 Select one of the following: 1 ABE 8911 Agricultural and Biological Engineering Seminar ABE 8921 Agriculturual and Bio Engineering Seminar Graduate-level coursework 25 Total Hours 30 Select one of the following: 1 ABE 8911 Agricultural and Biological Engineering Seminar Graduate-level coursework 25 Select one of the following: 1 ABE 8921 Agriculturual and Bio Engineering Seminar ABE 8911 Agricultural and Biological Engineering Seminar ST 8114 Statistical Methods 4 Select one of the following: 1 ST 8114 Statistical Methods 4
+Total Hours 30

+Graduate-level coursework 25

+ABE 8921 Agricultural and Biological Engineering Seminar II

+ABE 8911 Agricultural and Biological Engineering Seminar I

+Select one of the following: 1

+ST 8114 Statistical Methods 4

 The non-thesis option for the Master of Science in Agriculture with a concentration in Engineering Technology requires a minimum of 30 credit hours of coursework with at least 15 hours at the 8000-level.
 The major professor and graduate committee will determine specific course requirements for the student's program.
 The student must submit a research paper.